1980s in Angola: War intensifies

-The New York Times reported on February 1, 1987, that U.S. weapons shipments to UNITA were escalating considerably.
+On February 1, 1987, The New York Times reported that U.S. weapons shipments to UNITA were escalating considerably.
 "According to the sources," The New York Times reported, "the light blue cargo planes of Santa Lucia Airways made arms deliveries on three occasions: between March 20 and April 20, for two weeks between May 15 and 30, and during one night in mid-October.
 Most of the landings were at night, but in May 'it was day and night -quite some activity,' one source said."

 In addition to escalating its military support for UNITA, the Reagan administration and its conservative allies also worked to expand recognition of Savimbi as a key U.S. ally in an important Cold War struggle.
 In January 1986, Reagan invited Savimbi to meet with him at the White House.
 Following the meeting, Reagan spoke of UNITA winning a victory that "electrifies the world" at the White House in January 1986.
 Two months later, Reagan announced the delivery of Stinger surface-to-air missiles as part of the $25 million in aid UNITA received from the U.S. government.
 Jeremias Chitunda, UNITA's representative to the U.S., became the Vice President of UNITA in August 1986 at the sixth party congress.
 Fidel Castro made Crocker's proposal, the withdrawal of foreign troops from Angola and Namibia, a prerequisite to Cuban withdrawal from Angola on September 10.

 UNITA forces attacked Camabatela in Cuanza Norte province on February 8, 1986.
 ANGOP alleged UNITA massacred civilians in Damba in Uíge Province later that month, on February 26.
 The South African government agreed to Crocker's terms in principle on March 8.
 Savimbi proposed a truce regarding the Benguela railway on March 26, saying MPLA trains could pass through as long as an international inspection group monitored trains to prevent their use for counter-insurgency activity.
 The government did not respond.
 In April 1987 Fidel Castro sent Cuba's Fiftieth Brigade to southern Angola, increasing the number of Cuban troops by twelve to fifteen thousand troops.
 The Angolan and American governments began negotiating in June 1987.